Separate religion status for Lingayats: Why Yeddyurappa's stony silence speaks a lot?

-A month before the assembly elections, Karnataka CM Siddaramaiah hurriedly passed the resolution to recommend separate religion status for 'Lingayat' community.
-Indeed, The decision has put the Bharatiya Janata Party (BJP) leadership struggling dethrone the Congress in the state.
+A month before the assembly elections, Karnataka CM Siddaramaiah hurriedly passed the resolution to recommend separate religion status for the 'Lingayat' community.
+The decision has put the Bharatiya Janata Party (BJP) leadership struggling to dethrone Congress in the state.

-Karnataka Government on Monday accepted the recommendations of Justice Nagmohan Das committee and cabinet has considered the separate religion for Lingayat community, Veershaiva Lingayat and followers of Basvanna (Basava tatva) will be brought under section 2D of state minority commission act and further we will recommend it to Government of India for National minority commission act.
+The Karnataka Government on Monday has accepted the recommendations of Justice Nagmohan Das Committee.
+The cabinet has considered a separate religion for Lingayat community, Veershaiva Lingayat and followers of Basvanna (Basava tatva) that will be brought under section 2D of State Minority Commission Act.
+Further, it will be recommended to the Government of India for National minority commission act.

-As expected, Siddaramaiah was applauded by some and blamed for dividing the Hindu society for short-term political gains.
+As expected, Siddaramaiah was applauded by some and blamed for dividing the Hindu society for his short-term political gains.

 Read | Constitutional recognition of Lingayat religion does not lead to further division of Hindus

-Meanwhile, a memorandum signed by former CM BS Yeddyurappa surfaced on social media.
+Meanwhile, a memorandum signed by former CM BS Yeddyurappa has surfaced on social media.
 Srinivas BV, National General Secretary Indian Youth Congress, tweeted a memorandum submitted by All India Veerashaiva Mahasabha in which Yeddyurappa signed for his support for recognition of Veerashaiva Lingayat community as an 'Independent Religion'.

-In 2013, All India Veerashaiva Mahasabha submitted a memorandum requesting the then PM Manmohan Singh to provide separate Code number/Column/Abbreviation/ for recording 'religion' of the Veerashaiva- Lingayath in the census form and to recognise Veerashaiva- Lingayath community as an 'Independent Religion' by Government of India.
+In 2013, All India Veerashaiva Mahasabha submitted a memorandum requesting the then PM Manmohan Singh to provide a separate Code number/Column/Abbreviation/ for recording 'religion' of the Veerashaiva- Lingayath in the census form and to recognise Veerashaiva- Lingayath community as an 'Independent Religion' by the Government of India.

 The memorandum was signed by as many as 57 sitting MLAs and MPs from Congress JD(S) and BJP.